6 Best Free Knowledge Base Software in 2024 (+ Free Trials)

 When selecting free knowledge base software, pay attention to these three limitations.

 Many free knowledge base software options only offer their service for free when it is just one to three employees using the software.
 Look at what the more advanced plans cost.
 How many users can you have with the next-level plan?

-If you anticipate your knowledge base will grow soon or your will need to add more users, then you may prioritize getting a knowledge base that better fits your needs.
+If you anticipate your knowledge base will grow soon or you will need to add more users, then you may prioritize getting a knowledge base that better fits your growth and expansion needs.

 Make sure you understand what is considered a “user” before choosing a knowledge base software.
 Is a user someone who can write the articles?
 Or are they considered a user if they simply view the articles?

 How much storage space is included with the free plan?
 Most knowledge base software companies offer multiple plans.
 One of the ways knowledge base companies calculate the cost is the amount of storage space.